Tom House: Steroids

-House has admitted to using anabolic steroids in the 1970s making him one of the earliest players to admit to using performance-enhancing drugs.
+House has admitted to using anabolic steroids in the 1970s, making him one of the earliest players to admit to using performance-enhancing drugs.
 In an interview with the San Francisco Chronicle, he described his use of steroids as "a failed experiment", although he increased from around 190 pounds to around 220 while using them.
 He viewed the experience as a failure since the extra muscle did not enhance his substandard 82-MPH fastball, while the drugs contributed to knee problems, eventually necessitating a total of seven operations.
 He claims to have stopped using them after learning in college classes during the off-season about the potential long-term effects of steroid use.

 House has stated that "six or seven" pitchers on every major league staff in the 1970s were "fiddling" with steroids or human growth hormone.
-He attributes players' willingness to experiment with performance-enhancing substances to the permissiveness of the drug culture of the 1960s, and he believes that steroid use has declined in major league baseball since the 1970s, as players have become more aware of the potential long-term drawbacks.
+He attributes players' willingness to experiment with performance-enhancing substances to the permissiveness of the drug culture of the 1960s, and he believed that steroid use declined in Major League Baseball since the 1970s, as players have become more aware of the potential long-term drawbacks.